CHONGCHANGJIE/timespace/README.md

 # timespace
-i am about to create a gantt chart component
+i am about to create a gantt chart component. added inventoryservice